The BEST Homemade Chinese Chili Oil (VIDEO)

 Instructions

-- Over medium low heat in a saucepan, bring the neutral oil temperature up to 225-250F and infuse your spices for 30 minutes (or up to 1 hour for maximum flavor), or until the aromatics are a deep golden brown.
-Monitor the temperature of oil so it stays in this temperature range.
-I highly recommend using a thermometer to measure the heat accurately.
+- Heat over medium low until the neutral oil temperature up to 225-250F and infuse your spices for 30 minutes, or until the aromatics are a deep golden brown.
+Monitor the temperature of oil so it stays in this temperature range (I highly recommend a candy thermometer or infrared thermometer gun for this).
+Turn off the heat.

-- Let cool for a few minutes, then add sesame seeds, sugar and salt to taste.
+- Mix the oil and chili flakes to combine, then add the sesame seeds, sugar and salt.
 Let cool completely and store in an airtight container for up to 3 months.

 Notes